sunnysideup/silverstripe-flush/docs/en/INDEX.md

-# what does it do:
+# what does it do?

-Sends a message directly to the command line / screen akin to DB::alteration_message.
+Sends a message directly to the command line / screen akin to `DB::alteration_message`.

-# how to use it:
+# how to use it?
 ```php
 use Sunnysideup\Flush\FlushNow;
 class MyClass